omerdafaalla/omerdafaalla/README.md

 ## Contact

-Feel free to reach out to me for collaborations, questions, or just to connect!
+Feel free to reach out to me for collaborations, questions, or just to connect

 - **Email:** [omerdafaalla1@gmail.com][def]
 - **LinkedIn:** [LinkedIn Profile][def2]